adlnlp/doc_gcn/README.md

 ### Feature Extractors

 ### Desired Json or Pickle file farmat for feeding into GCN
 Before you want to train or use the pre-trained gcn to get multi-aspect feature representations, you need to ensure the input files follow the example structure.
+We will provide a official file format convertor later.

 ## Graph Construction
 Generally, the constructed graphs can be divided into two types.